 |Account||Margin Call||Stop Out|

-This is an approach to stop out that calculates a “virtual mid-price equity” instead of a real equity.
-Mid-price stop out can protect against stop out in the case of sudden spread widening, which is when a bid price goes down suddenly as the ask price goes up while the middle price (mid-price) stays the same.
+This is a stop-out strategy that calculates a "virtual mid-price equity" rather than real equity.
+Price volatility protection can protect against stop outs in the event of a sudden spread widening, which occurs when a bid price falls suddenly while the ask price rises while the middle price (mid-price) remains constant.

 Calculating virtual mid-price equity

-Let’s compare standard stop out to mid-price stop out in an example:
+Let’s compare standard stop out to price volatility protection in an example:

 A trader has an account balance of USD 100.